-It should be noted that the repair/seal coat and rehabilitation assets are budgeted to occur in the same budget year.
-It is recommended that the asphalt is seal coated within 6 months of resurfacing or replacement.
-Therefore, this component appears in the same year as the removal and repaving or overlay project.
-If the Association chooses not to seal coat within 6 months of resurfacing or replacement, the accumulated funds can be used for any additional expenses associated with the major project or remain in the reserve account to be reallocated to other projects in the future.
+It should be noted that the repair/seal coat and repaving assets are budgeted to occur in the same budget year.
+It is recommended that the asphalt is seal coated within 6 months of repaving.
+Therefore, this component appears in the same year as the repaving project.
+If the Association chooses not to seal coat within 6 months of repaving, the accumulated funds can be used for any additional expenses associated with the major project or remain in the reserve account to be reallocated to other projects in the future.

 Instead of using a typical seal coat maintenance program, the Association has the option to go with a High Density Mineral Bond (HA5) surface treatment.
-This product, sold in AZ by Holbrook Asphalt, provides a durable surface that reduces the frequency of "coating", preserves the underlying asphalt, and can significantly extend the timeframe before the major asphalt project may be needed.
-If the Association would like us to create an alternative reserve study that assumes an HA5 program, we can do so at the Board's request for an additional fee.
+This product, sold in AZ by Holbrook Asphalt, provides a durable surface that reduces the frequency of "coating", preserves the underlying asphalt, and can significantly extend the timeframe for the major asphalt rehabilitation project, or likely eliminate the need for it at a single point in time.
+If the Association would like us to create an alternative reserve study that assumes an HA5 program, we can do so at the Board's request for an additional fee of \$300.
+Please note, this is not included as part of the free revision process.